Komo Kulshan and his two wives: The Lummi

 Duh-hwahk Creation of Mt.
-Rainer
+Rainier

-According to the Lummi people, Duh-hwahk was Komo Kulshan favorite wife.
+According to the Lummi people, Duh-hwahk was Komo Kulshan's favorite wife.
 She was the most beautiful of the pair and eventually gave birth to three children.
 Whaht-kway was not as beautiful as Duh-hwahk, but was much more kind and charming.
 Though in time, Komo Kulshan grew to love Whaht-kway more than Duh-hwahk for her caring nature, showering her with affection and attention.
 This made Duh-hwahk very jealous, as she believed that Komo Kulshan should love her more as she was more beautiful and the mother of his children.
 So she yelled at him, but he only smiled.
 Angry, Duh-hwahk threatened to leave him and their children thinking it would make him beg for her to stay, but he did not.
 Instead, he told her that she may go as soon and as far as she pleased.